 - Monitor Equipment And Assets With Real Time GPS

 With tight margins and client aversion to change orders, construction companies are always looking for ways to save money.
 This is the reason why construction businesses are using real time GPS tracker technology to monitor excavation and other heavy equipment.

 Construction GPS trackers are small electronic devices that can be covertly placed on the outside of an excavator or hard-wired to the machine.
 These trackers operate with the Department of Defense’s twenty-something satellites that are orbiting an exact path twice every day.
 The satellites receive information on the tracker’s location, transmitting that information to the GPS receiver equipped to the excavator.
 Management can then receive that information on any web-enabled device—like a cell phone, laptop, or desktop computer.

 There are two basic types of GPS trackers for excavators: GPS data loggers and real time GPS trackers.
-Both are effective in their own rights, but businesses who are truly looking to increase the security of construction assets should consider live GPS tracking devices.
+Both are effective in their own rights, but businesses that are truly looking to increase the security of construction assets should consider live GPS tracking devices.
 Unfortunately, the market is now so satiated with real-time tracking devices that it can be difficult to know which live trackers are the best.
 According to the experts at GPS Tracking Review, a non-bias group focused on bringing consumers and businesses the best information on GPS tracking technology, the gold standard among live tracking devices is SpaceHawk GPS.